elie-kourieh/Data-Analysis-Churn-Rate-Project/README.md

 3. Which segment of users should the company focus on expanding?

 For presentations purposes, I have also uploaded an 8-slide ppt file in which you can have access.
 You will find more information on the results there.
+I have used both SQL and Python for this project.